vladflore/vladflore/README.md

 ### Hi there 👋

 - 🔭 I’m currently keeping myself busy with...
-  - a Job, which by the way, leaves little time for all the other points...
+  - a Job, which by the way, leaves little time for something else...
-  - ...
+  - Intro to ML with Tensor Flow - Scholarship Program Nanodegree Program
+  - JetBrains Academy Kotlin track
 <!--
   As much as I would like to, these are currently put on hold:
-  - JetBrains Academy Kotlin track
   - [animating Git](https://github.com/vladflore/git-animated)
   - my [Blog](https://vladflore.tech/)
   - a Manning Live Project